 Try Condom Bingo (sample bingo cards) or Sex Jeopardy (example) for starters!
 You can get condoms and dental dams either from your school’s health center, a local reproductive health clinic, or through the Condom Collective.

 SafeZone training is meant to develop, enhance, and maintain environments that are culturally competent and supportive to LGBTQIA individuals.
-Get your feminist group SafeZone certified and encourage your university community to do so as well!
+Spend a meeting with your feminist group getting SafeZone certified and encourage others in your university community to do so too!

-Love Your Body Day (now.org/now-foundation/love-your-body) is an annual campaign created by the National Organization for Women to celebrate people’s bodies as they are.
-Join the celebration on campus by:
+Love Your Body Week is an annual campaign to celebrate our bodies as they are.
+Lead the celebration on your campus by:

-- Posting body-positivity notes on mirrors in the dorms.
+- Posting body positivity notes on mirrors in residence halls and other common spaces.

-- Encouraging people on your campus to share what they love about their bodies on social media.
+- Encouraging your peers to share what they love about their bodies on social media.